dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-extended-shortcodes.en.md

 * **alt** *[optional]* (**second** positional parameter)

-    Alternate text for the image if the image cannot be displayed, default is the value of **src** parameter.
+    Alternate text for the image if the image cannot be displayed, default value is the value of **src** parameter.

     *Markdown or HTML format is supported.*